LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-2.md

 See the files being imported from the `generated` folder?
 That's what `graph codegen` does.
 It converts our contract events and GraphQL entity definitions into Typescript types, so we can use them for type-safe programming in our script.

-We have four functions to begin with - the `handle` for each of the events as defined in our manifest.
-Let's start with the first one, `handleListingCreated`
+We have four functions to fill out - the `handle` for each of the events as defined in our manifest.
+Let's start with the first one, `handleListingCreated`.
+Insert the following code into the function.

 ```typescript
 export function handleListingCreated(event: ListingCreated): void {